kzeng10/fusdvs/README.md

 This is also my first app made with Express, Angular, and Socket.io. (and first time using any of them)

+Running on Openshift.
+It's such a hassle to deal with right now since it creates a separate local repo that I have to use to push any changes, so any changes I make I have to copy/paste them from here to that repo.
+Ugh.

 Version 0.01, 3/15/2015:

 	- Configured working Express server with valid environment variables and basic routes
 	- Configured basic views and controllers with Angular
 	- Got socket.io working!

 To do:

 	- Styling and formatting (Katherine and Valerie help again) (Bootstrap this time?)
 	- Press enter key to add your name (jQuery?)
 	- Authentication for removing people from the list